-College of Criminal Justice students who have completed the core curriculum and a concentration have met the requirements for a major in Criminal Justice.
-By completing the requirements in an additional CJ concentration, the study may obtain a minor in that area, or they may obtain a minor outside the college.
+Department of Criminal Justice students who have completed the core curriculum and a concentration have met the requirements for a major in Criminal Justice.
+By completing the requirements in an additional CJ concentration, the student may obtain a minor in that area, or they may obtain a minor outside the college.

-Students from outside the College of Criminal Justice may minor in any of the following: Criminal Justice, Law Enforcement, Corrections, Forensic Investigations, or
+Students from outside the Department of Criminal Justice may minor in any of the following: Criminal Justice, Law Enforcement, Corrections, Forensic Investigations, or concentrating in those areas.